dpmin7/technical-experiment/experiment2/experiment2.md

 ## Results and recommendations
-- 1. Tried to check if the server is alive using ICMP Request(ping), but the server did't respond.
+- 1. Tried to check if the server is alive using ICMP Request(ping), but the server did't respond. -> we can not use ICMP Request.
--> Plan to check using TCP connection attempt.
+- 2. Network disconnection and reconnection were detected through TCP connection attempts.
+     Connectivity with the ADS-B Hub and the local server was verified every 10 seconds using TCP connection attempts.
+	 (A 10-second interval was used for the ADS-B Hub to prevent potential problems that could arise from frequent TCP connection attempts.)
+	 For the Raspberry Pi, TCP connection attempts were performed every 2 seconds.
+- 3. Test for Detecting Internet Disconnection and Reconnection: All 50 out of 50 test attempts were successful.
+     Test for USB Disconnection between the Raspberry Pi and the SDR: All 50 out of 50 test attempts were successful.

 ## Objective
 This experiment aims to verify whether network disconnection can be effectively detected using ping/echo methods and whether the system can recover and return to a normal state within 1 minute after reconnection.